kwy518/academic-kickstart/content/home/experience.md

   date_end = ""
   description = """
   * Currently working on solving the Python Flask multi-processing deadlock problem when handling with GPU
+  * Deploying the python flask application on Kubernetes using munikube
   """
 [[experience]]
   title = "Software Engineer Intern"